och5351/MLAgents-NUITRACK-REALSENSE/README.md

 Success, model speak as script.
 (Only when rest time (I will more insert script)) --19.11.24

-Currently, I'm making model's motions smooth and training AI(Using Imitation Learning).
+Success, making model's motions smooth. -- 19.11.25

+Currently, training AI(Using Imitation Learning(Add a observation to existing ones. so increase number of cases of emotional change)).

 ## Scene Location
 Assets\FaceTracker\FinalAssets\FaceTracking.unity